rdkcentral/aamp/test/l2test/AAMP-CDAI-8009-CDAI_ad_dur_greater_than_SCTE_duration/README.md

 # AAMP L2 Tune time test
-Test used to check/verify the linear CDAI behaviour with  Single period with CDAI ad duration > SCTE35 duration
+Test used to check/verify the linear CDAI behavior with  Single period with CDAI ad duration > SCTE35 duration

 ## Test Files